 Article 5: Complaints

-- If the Buyer fails to lodge a complaint within the period stated in Article 7.3, confirm the complaint in writing, or meet the requirement of Article 5.3, the Buyer shall be deemed to have accepted the goods delivered as being of sound quality in all respects and to have relinquished any causes of action in that regard.
+5.4 If the Buyer has failed to submit a complaint by the deadline set in Article 5.1 or has failed to confirm the complaint in writing or has failed to comply with that laid down in the previous paragraph, then the Buyer will be deemed to have accepted the delivered item(s) as being sound in all respects and with all rights to claim in this regard coming to an end.

 Article 7: Liability

 7.1 Markant will never be liable for any defect in a delivered item that is the result of any defect in a product delivered to Markant by a third party.